 - 1. Continue to give insulin, even if your child cannot eat.
-Call your doctor to determine if any dosing changes are needed. - Check and record blood sugars every 2-4 hours, depending on the severity of the illness. - 3.
+Call your doctor to determine if any dosing changes are needed. - Check and record blood sugars every 3 hours, depending on the severity of the illness. - 3.
 Check and record ketones every time child urinates or with each diaper change for babies and toddlers.
 (Place cotton ball in diaper). - 4.
 If blood sugar is below 200 drink sugary liquids (clear juice, regular soda, Gatorade, Pedialyte, popsicles). - 5.
-If blood sugar is above 200 drink sugarfree fluids, up to one ounce per year of age per hour. - 6.
+If blood sugar is above 200 drink sugarfree fluids, up to one ounce per year of age per hour.
+(Example: 8 year old needs 8 oz./hour) - 6.
 If able to keep food down but unable to follow usual meal plan, eat or drink the carbohydrate portion of meal plan as liquid or soft food in frequent, small feedings.